 Cataract Cabin continues to explore tourist cabin imagery, this time in a strikingly improbable setting.
-The piece takes its title from Jane Bowles’s short story, “Camp Cataract,” set on a precipice above a roaring waterfall.
-My piece was inspired by a tourist cabin I saw in New Hampshire perched on a giant rock and configured to accommodate its unlikely pedestal.
-I made the rock split in two to hold household debris that can be seen inside: a mirror, bedsprings, a wooden chair.
+The piece takes its title from Jane Bowles’s short story “Camp Cataract,” set on a precipice above a roaring waterfall.
+I also found inspiration in a tourist cabin I saw in New Hampshire built atop a giant rock, configured to accommodate its unlikely pedestal.
+Here, I split the rock in two to hold household debris: a mirror, bedsprings, a wooden chair.
 On one side of the rock, a pipe protrudes, spilling water; on the other, a tied-up rowboat rests vertically.
 A gangway leads away from the porch, as if to suggest a level of water that is no longer there.

 Photo Credit: Peter Mauss/ESTO